apacheignite/documentation/3rd-party-integration/load-tests.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Analyzing tests execution results"
+  "title": "Analyzing Tests Execution Results"
 }
 [/block]
 The results of load tests execution are provided as `log4j` log files.
 By default (if you didn't modify `log4j.properties` file) there are two files which shows summary results of tests execution: